4 Key Pillars for Designing the Hybrid Office

 For hybrid working to be successful, connectivity is crucial.
 Companies require tools and technology that enable seamless working across home offices, coworking spaces, conference rooms and satellite offices.
 WiFi and bandwidth to support multiple mobile workers and devolved activities is vital, while AV integration in meeting rooms helps to engage both in-person and remote participants.

-Plug-and-play facilities at flexible workstations and hot desks also mean employees can hit the ground running when they’re in the office.
-Tech developments are evolving at pace in support of hybrid working models; to succeed in the post-Covid era, companies need to ensure they keep up.
+• Plug-and-play facilities at flexible workstations and hot desks also mean employees can hit the ground running when they’re in the office.
+Tech developments are evolving at pace in support of hybrid working models; to succeed in this era, companies need to ensure they keep up.

 Related content